I Love It Here

 I Love It Here is the fourth studio album by South African recording artist and record producer Nasty C, it was released on 15 September 2023 through Def Jam (a division of UMG) and Universal Music South Africa.
 It features guest appearances from Tellaman, Maglera Doe Boy, 25K, Anica, Manana, and American rapper Benny the Butcher.

+It was officially submitted for consideration at the 66th Annual Grammy Awards in 2024, entering several categories including Grammy Award for Best Rap Album, Grammy Award for Best Global Music Performance, and Grammy Award for Best Music Video.
+Although the project successfully reached the first round of voting, it ultimately did not secure a final nomination from the Recording Academy.
+Despite this, the album maintained Nasty C's commercial momentum, eventually achieving Gold certification in South Africa and further solidifying his position as a leading figure in the global hip-hop scene.

 Background and promotion

 The album features background vocals and poem from Nasty C's girlfriend and baby mama Sammie Heavens as the intro of the project.